magynhard/curly-bracket-parser/README.md

 Use `.parseFileWrite` instead to write the parsed string directly into the file!

-As browsers are not  allowed to write to to file system, `.parseFileWrite` is only available on node and running `.parseFile`  in browser fires a `HTTP GET` request (ajax) with the given path to read the file.
+As browsers are not  allowed to write to to file system, `.parseFileWrite` is only available on node.
+Running `.parseFile`  in browser fires a `HTTP GET` request (ajax) with the given path to read the file.

 ### Default variables